johnny97wcg/Robotic_Laser_Surgery/README.md

 # Author
 ##### Chenggu Wang
 Studying in BS program in Robotic Enginnering and Mechanical Engineering at Worcester Polytechnic Institute (class of 2019).
 Area of research is ROS C++ programming, robotic control and serial communication.
-# Co-Author
-##### Samantha Moriarty
-Studying in BS program in Biomedical Engineering at Worcester Polytechnic Institute (class of 2019).
-Area of research is fabrication and analysis of tissues for laser experiment